Sabden: Economy

 There are two pubs in the village, the Pendle Witch on Whalley Road and the White Hart Inn on Padiham Road.
 Sabden also has two convenience shops, one containing a post office.
 Union Mill, at the end of Watt Street is now a business centre, on the site of the former Pendle Antiques Centre.
 This business centre is occupied by multiple businesses including a telecommunications manufacturer (DAC), an avionics company (Lynx Avionics), a kitchen's studio and a cafe and sandwich shop.
 Industry was more prominent in the past when Sabden had a furniture making company, 'Contrast'.

 However, as of spring 2012, much of the old Cobden Mill (named after Richard Cobden) had been demolished to make way for housing development, which only left the modern built Falcon House with its car park.
 'Marbill' also moved to a nearby village, and the derelict building is allocated for homes.

 Education

 Sabden has two primary schools, St Mary's RC Primary School and Sabden County Primary School.

 The village is in the catchment area of the Clitheroe Royal Grammar School, Ribblesdale High School and St Augustine's RC High School, Billington.

+Sport

+The second stage of the Tour of Britain Women's cycle race passed through Sabden in 2026.